alibenra/Climate-and-Debt/writing/main.typ

 The periodic utility of households displays a constrant coefficient of relative risk aversion, represented by $gamma >0$, such that:
 $ u(c_t) = frac(c_t^(1-gamma), 1-gamma) $ \

-In each period, households recieve a stoachastic stream of consumption goods $y_t$, which will represent the governent's endowment.
+_Total Output Process._ #h(0.5cm) In each period, households recieve a stoachastic stream of consumption goods $y_t$, which will represent the governent's endowment.
 The government's income process is assumed to be a log-normal AR(1) process such that:
 $ log(y_t) = rho log(y_(t-1)) + epsilon^y_t $
 where $epsilon^y_t ~^(text("iid")) 𝒩(0, sigma^2_y)$ and $abs(rho)<1$